basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/object-modeling-csharp.md

 <div class="note">
 <div class="title">Note</div>
 Riak performs best with objects under 1-2MB.
-Objects larger than that can hurt performance, especially many siblings are being created.
+Objects larger than that can hurt performance, especially when many siblings are being created.
 We will cover siblings, sibling resolution, and sibling explosions in the next chapter.  </div>